 Eating Disorder Recovery Tips & Self-Help

-Recovery from an eating disorder does not always occur when you are with a therapist or in a treatment program.
-The strains and stresses from eating disorders affect everyone around the clock.
 It is those moments when you don’t have an eating disorder specialist or counselor in front of you that are some of the most critical.
 Eating Disorder Hope has compiled a resource for eating disorder tips and self-help: emotional management, mentoring resources, coping skills, and other recovery advice to help you through an eating disorder.

 Talking About Eating Disorders

 - Discussing any sensitive situation with your parents is quite difficult.
 Attempting to speak with them about a sensitive topic such as an eating disorder that can kill you is even more difficult.
 However, do not forget that your parents love you, and they want you to be safe and healthy.
-Do not fall into the misguided belief that you can handle the binge eating, anorexia or bulimia on your own.
+Do not fall into the misguided belief that you can handle binge eating, anorexia or bulimia on your own.
 You need help and two of the most important people that can help you get through the eating disorder disease are your parents.

 - Few things are more painful than watching a friend suffer in silence with an eating disorder without acknowledging it.
 We’ve written a short help guide that gives some tips on how to speak to your friend about his or her eating disorder.